mr20010112/Diff_UAPA/README.md

 ```
 This will create a directory in format `data/outputs/yyyy.mm.dd/hh.mm.ss_<method_name>_<task_name>` where configs, logs and checkpoints are written to.
 ## Generate Trajectory Data
-Note that we have generated the trajectory data through the policy trained by behaviour cloning.
+Note that we have generated the trajectory data through the policy trained by behaviour cloning.(Needs a checkpoint)

 Alternatively, you can also generate your own dataset with different settings:
 ```